tencentyun/intlcloud-documents/product/安全/手游安全/产品简介/产品功能_intl.md

 [//]: # (chinagitpath:XXXXX)

-Mobile Tencent Protect (MTP) makes it easy for game developers to tackle common game security concerns such as general game cheaters, tampering and cracking through Anti-Add-On and Anti-Tampering.
+Mobile Tencent Protect (MTP) makes it easy for game developers to tackle common game security concerns such as commonly used game bots, tampering and cracking through Anti-Botting and Anti-Tampering.
-## Anti-Add-On
+## Anti-Botting
 - Defense against modifiers
 This feature monitors mainstream game modifiers such as Game Guardian in real time.
 Built on Tencent Game's more than ten years of experience, it has a detection accuracy of at least 99.99%.
 Once a modifier is detected, the player who is using the modifier will be forced out of the game immediately.
 - Defense against speed changers